Disney World with Grandparents: What to Do & What to Avoid

 If necessary, you can rent a wheelchair for $12 or for several days at $10 per day.
 If you believe you’ll need a wheelchair for your grandparent(s), be sure to get one right away!
 They are available on a first come, first served basis.

 It’s no secret that Orlando is hot.
 As elderly individuals may have difficulty regulating their body temperature, it is imperative that they wear appropriate clothing.
 Talk to your grandparents before the trip to ensure they pack the appropriate clothing for their body type, medical conditions, and the Orlando weather.

-When visiting Disney World with grandparents, make sure they wear a hat, sunglasses, and sunscreen on at all times.
+When taking grandparents to Disney World, make sure they wear a hat, sunglasses, and sunscreen on at all times.
 The last thing you want to deal with is sunburn and heat exhaustion.

 Disney World, although magical, is a crowded and hectic place.
 It never hurts to be cautious while navigating Disney World.
-Keep this advice handy for a safe and remarkable vacation with grandparents:
+Keep this advice handy for a safe and remarkable Disney World vacation with grandparents.